Let’s escape to Ischia!

 Aragon Castle is located a stone’s throw from the island.
 This magnificent historical monument, the former refuge of the Greeks, was transformed into an extraordinary castle by Alfonso D’Aragona in 1441.
 Here, we enjoy the panoramic spots with views of the bay.
 Stretching from the village of Ischia Ponte to Spiaggia dei Pescatori and Mount Epomeo, Immaculate Conception Terrace is one of the most spectacular spots in our minds.

-Our steps continue to trace history and art: San Pietro a Pantaniello and its 16th-century hexagonal church, the Casa del Sole; Bourbon Prison, where Italian Risorgimento criminals are imprisoned, as well as political prisoners and famous heroes; Terrazzo degli Ulivi, once the garden of the Citadel, where our eyes are locked between the Lattari mountains and the Gulf of Gaeta; the fourteenth-century church of the Madonna della Libera; the three-aisled Assumption Cathedral with paintings depicting Santa Monica and Santa Rita in the baptistery; San Tommaso da Villanova; Crypt Gentilizia, during the period between the 11th and 12th centuries, whose walls bear figures of saints and coats of arms related to the noble families buried there.
+Our steps continue to trace history and art: San Pietro a Pantaniello and its 16th-century hexagonal Church, the Casa del Sole; Bourbon Prison, where Italian Risorgimento criminals are imprisoned, as well as political prisoners and famous heroes; Terrazzo degli Ulivi, once the garden of the Citadel, where our eyes are locked between the Lattari mountains and the Gulf of Gaeta; the fourteenth-century Church of the Madonna della Libera; the three-aisled Assumption Cathedral with paintings depicting Santa Monica and Santa Rita in the baptistery; San Tommaso da Villanova; Crypt Gentilizia, during the period between the 11th and 12th centuries, whose walls bear figures of saints and coats of arms related to the noble families buried there.

 La Mortella Gardens